 If one could live by a mantra, it should be: "do the right thing, the right way, every day" - that way, all things being equal, you will live a long and happy life!

 The reality though, is, we don't do that.
-When we are younger we often have a tendency to overindulge, be it with alcohol, maybe, drugs, smoking and plain riotous living but as we get older, for the most part, we just change the indulgences, for example, food or maybe a more sedentary lifestyle.
+When we are younger we often have a tendency to overindulge, be it with alcohol, maybe a few drugs, smoking or just good old riotous living.
+But as we get older, for the most part, we often just change the indulgences, for example, food or maybe a more sedentary lifestyle.

-Then comes the day that we realize that if things carry on the way they are; we are heading to an early grave!
-Hopefully, if fate has smiled upon us; in time to do something about it!
-It's as if the cogs and gears of our brain suddenly align with stars and make a paradigm shift in our thinking.
+Then comes the day that we realize that if things carry on the way they are; we are heading to an early grave, hopefully, if fate has smiled upon us, in time to do something about it!
+It's as if the cogs and gears of our brain suddenly align with the stars and create a paradigm shift in our thinking.
 We excitedly tighten the reigns, go on a diet, join a gym and, finally, get sensible about our lifestyle.
 And, in some cases, start to lecture others about their poor lifestyle choices; you know, the way ex-smokers often rebuke smokers!!!

 Having travelled down much of this self-indulgent pathway myself, it ultimately led me to become a therapist and for the past 20 plus years I have dedicated a good portion of my life to the study of human psychology, the brain and its functional performance; i.e. why do we do the things we do?

 In that period, perhaps, one of the most important things I discovered and one which is almost universally ignored (unless part of anxiety management training), is (deep) diaphragmatic breathing.
 But I also discovered that using the diaphragm to breathe, doesn't always have to be deep to be effective.
 However, universally speaking, to live life effectively, both psychologically and physiologically speaking, every breath should be diaphragmatic!